yuhakim-ux/25-vibe-and-thrive-impact/README.md

 3. Name your new repo, mark it as **private**, and then click **"Create repository"**.
 4. You will be navigated to your new repo.
 Copy the URL.
 5. Open Cursor, and select **“Clone repo”** and paste the URL.
-6. Then, in the Cursor command line, run `npm install`.
+6. Then, in the Cursor command line, run `npm install` (this can take a couple of minutes).
 7. Once that is complete, run `npm run dev` and open [http://localhost:3000](http://localhost:3000) in your browser to see a live preview while you work on your project!

 That’s it.
 You’re ready to start prompting in Cursor.